Essam101/Star-Wars-App/README.md

  ## Goals for this App
  The app allows the user to find all the characters/people in the Star Wars movie.   a list of all characters (people) in the movies.
 Once the user selects a specific character, he/she will be able to see the following details about the character And also the film's character has acted in.

- ### I Use this API Is to provide me with data for the Star Wars movie
+ ### I Use this API to provide me with data for the Star Wars movie

  ```
  https://swapi.dev/api/